BBITWestin/CI-CD-Pipeline-Challenges/ML_Quote_Bot_init.md

 - **Gradient Boosting Machines (GBM)**: XGBoost, LightGBM, or CatBoost, are popular for regression tasks.
 - **Deep Learning Models**: Neural networks can be beneficial, especially with large datasets and complex relationships, but they require more computational resources.

+See the two links below for why these models might be best.

 ## 5. Feature Selection

 Use techniques to select the most relevant features to reduce model complexity and improve performance.
 This can be achieved through methods like: